telerik/kendo-ui-core/docs/aspnet-mvc/helpers/barcode/overview.md

 **WebForms**

         <%: Html.Kendo().Barcode()
-                .Name("barcode") // The name of the barcode is mandatory.
+                .Name("barcode") //The name of the Barcode is mandatory.
 It specifies the "id" attribute of the widget.
-                .Value("foo") // Set the value of the barcode
+                .Value("foo") //Set the value of the Barcode.
         %>

 **Razor**

         @(Html.Kendo().Barcode()
-              .Name("barcode") // The name of the barcode is mandatory.
+              .Name("barcode") //The name of the Barcode is mandatory.
 It specifies the "id" attribute of the widget.
-              .Value("foo") // Set the value of the barcode )
+              .Value("foo") //Set the value of the Barcode.
+        )

 **Step 4** Choose the appropriate symbology (encoding) from the available options listed [here](/api/javascript/dataviz/ui/barcode#configuration-type).
 Specify it through the Encoding method which accepts an `enum` value.